BilbyHouse/Beast-Hunter/RULES.md

 # Beast-Hunter
 ## a card game for two players
 ### Game Overview
-Beast hunter is an assymetrical poker game for two players; a contest between a hunter and the beasts. >
+Beast hunter is an assymetrical poker game for two players; a contest between a hunter and the beasts.
-The Beast player will be laying down hands as 'Nests' face down, and trying to build nests of 5 or more cards>  which threaten to charge at the hunter, and if the charge is succesful, score some points. >
+The Beast player will be laying down hands as 'Nests' face down, and trying to build nests of 5 or more cards which threaten to charge at the hunter, and if the charge is succesful, score some points.
+The hunter will have to pick the right time and place to go on a hunt with a hunter's kit of up to 5 cards, and then compare the kit to the selected nest. the higher hand scores.
+  Play continues until a payer wins by reaching 9 points.

 __game materials__